Chinese Box-Orange, Tsau Ping Lak

 Citron melons (about 5 pounds), 5 pounds of sugar, lemons.

 Cut the citron in slices, peeling outer skin.
 Remove all visible seeds.
 Add sugar pound for pound to the citron.
 Cover and put in cold place overnight.
 The next morning bring the mixture to a slow boil.
 Add sliced lemons according to taste.
 Cook several hours until it becomes thick, clear and yellow.
 The longer it is cooked, the thicker and darker it will become.
 Therefore, if one prefers it thick and dark, rather than liquid and light yellow, it should be cooked for a longer period of time.
-Place in a stone crock or in sterile jars and stores in a cool place.
+Place in a stone crock or in sterile jars and store in a cool place.
 This recipe keeps very well in storage.
-We still have several jars in our basement which are several years old.
 This recipe is excellent when used as a replacement for maple syrup on pancakes, waffles and the like.

 Citron

 11 lbs. of citron, 7 lbs. of sugar, peel and remove seeds.
 Cut up citron and sprinkle with sugar.
-Add 1 lemon, a stick of margarine, simmer until clear, then bring to a boil.
+Add 1 lemon, a stick of butter (or oil) simmer until clear, then bring to a boil.
 Allow citron to stand over cinnamon and a dozen cloves.
 Pour into jars and cover.

 Watermelon or Citron Preserves